-- You don't want to be remembered for what you wore.
-This means don't be sloppy, but also don't be fashionable.
-Your interview attire should be generic.
-You shouldn't stick out from other interviewers in a headless line-up.
+You don't want to be remembered for what you wore.
+This means don't be sloppy, but also don't be trendy.
+The people who are interviewing you are probably not up to date on the latest suit trends.
 This is about who you are, not what you're wearing.
 I absolutely hated my interview attire.
 My personal style is more 'unkempt chic' than put together, but showing up to an interview with uncombed hair is not an option.
 Remember, you're interviewing to be a doctor.
 Look the part.

 Now for more specifics:

 Some of this advice is specific to women because there is more nuance to female professional attire.
-Guys, you know what to wear - the same thing you wear to a wedding, a funeral, a poster presentation, an awards banquet, etc UPDATE: GUYS - I'M WORKING ON A VERSION FOR YOU!
+Guys, you know what to wear - the same thing you wear to a wedding, a funeral, a poster presentation, an awards banquet, etc [if you’re a stylish guy and want to write a male version of this for the site, email here at email@example.com]

 [ 1 ] the suit(s)